 PSR Sensor in Cylindrical Concrete Sample

 The use of the sensor system in cylindrical concrete samples will improve concrete mix design and construction quality control to produce concrete materials that are less permeable to aggressive ions, which can corrode steel reinforcement and accelerate deterioration.
+Durability of new materials and additives can also be evaluated using the apparatus inside cylindrical samples.

 Features: